Philia-Agape/Philia-Agape.github.io/_posts/2021-10-31-Central-Limit-Theorem.md

 = \dots
 $$

-This would continues forever and seems not wise to do the partial sum anymore, and the trick is to consider the square of $$\emph I$$, notice there's an injective isomorphism $$ (x, \, y) \longmapsto (r, \, \theta) $$, where $$ -\infty < x < \infty$$, $$ -\infty < y < \infty$$, and $$ 0 \leq r < \infty $$,
+This would continues forever and seems not wise to do the partial sum anymore, and the trick is to consider the square of $$\emph {I}$$, notice there's an injective isomorphism $$ (x, \, y) \longmapsto (r, \, \theta) $$, where $$ -\infty < x < \infty$$, $$ -\infty < y < \infty$$, and $$ 0 \leq r < \infty $$,
 $$ 0 \leq \theta \leq 2\pi$$. i.e. This map is 1-1 and onto, to make it simpler, every point in the real plane can be parameterized by radius and angle, besides this representation is unique.